The Office of Professional Standards and Development (OPSD)

 OPSD has a dynamic team of training specialists whose primary role is to research, develop, and revise training and class instructional materials.
 Built upon the standards of the agency, these materials facilitate all new hire, remedial, and continuing education training.
 It is through this training that OPSD ensures that OUC employees have the confidence to know what is expected of them, and to provide legendary service to each customer.

 Quality Assurance Unit

-The quality assurance unit’s primary role is to assess review OUC operations members’ performance and provide quality improvement feedback to reinforce good habits and correct others before they become a problem.
+The quality assurance unit’s primary role is to assess and review OUC operations members’ performance and provide quality improvement feedback to reinforce good habits and correct others before they become a problem.
 By looking at trends in quality assurance reviews, the quality assurance team can identify any areas of opportunity where training and development can be best leveraged to ensure OUC is providing exceptional service each time.

 The transcription unit serves as the custodian of records specializing in researching files relating to all 911 and 311 communications.
 The transcriptionist's primary role is to provide audio files and other data to partnering, local, and federal government agencies, as well as the general public.
-The transcription members will sometimes be called to testify in court on behalf of OUC to authenticate 911 calls and/or explain event chronologies in both criminal & civil proceedings under direct examination by the Office of Attorney General (OAG), United States Attorney Office (AUSAO), and the Public Defender Services (PDS).
+The transcription members are often called to testify in court on behalf of OUC to authenticate 911 calls and/or explain event chronologies in both criminal & civil proceedings under direct examination by the Office of Attorney General (OAG), United States Attorney Office (AUSAO), and the Public Defender Services (PDS).